Direct Data-Driven Discrete-time Bilinear Biquadratic Regulator: Conclusions

-In this paper, we investigated the specific properties of \textit{Persistency of Excitation} and \textit{Sufficient Richness} under which the state-input data can characterize the span of range of possible system behaviors.
-By leveraging these specific properties, we developed a provably convergent online Model-Free $Q$-Learning algorithm that iteratively learns a stabilizing state-dependent optimal control policy for an unknown bilinear system from a single online run.
-Through two numerical examples, we demonstrated the efficacy of the proposed algorithm as compared to a model-based method in which the complete bilinear model is known.
-Future work will study the extension to the general (possibly noisy) control-affine nonlinear system which can be bilinearized.
+In this paper, we developed a data-driven optimal control algorithm for a new class of optimization problem called the Bilinear Biquadratic Regulator that learns a state-dependent optimal control law for an unknown bilinear system.
+To improve the computational tractability of the BBR, we derived an equivalent nonlinear optimization problem from which a system of data-encoded linear matrix equalities were solved in a point-to-point manner to obtain the optimal control law.
+Through two numerical examples, we demonstrated the efficacy of the proposed algorithm.
+Future work will study the extension of the proposed algorithm to the noisy unknown bilinear system.